-Good mountain bikes are expensive, there’s no getting around that.
-It’s an unfortunate truth that quality must be compromised in some areas for a bike to be affordable.
+Mountain bikes are expensive; there’s no getting around that.
+It’s an unfortunate truth that quality must be compromised in some areas for a mountain bike to become affordable.
 The amount of compromise depends on your budget, and the areas that you’re willing to compromise should depend on your expected usage.

-Hopefully this guide will serve to introduce you to a few of the different aspects worth considering when purchasing a budget mountain bike.
-On top of that, we’ll touch on the qualities of bikes within certain budget ranges and guide you towards more material worth reading for each price bracket.
+Hopefully, this guide will serve to introduce you to a few of the different aspects worth considering when purchasing a budget mountain bike.
+On top of that, we’ll touch on the qualities of bikes within specific budget ranges and guide you towards more material worth reading for each price bracket.

 Starting at the top end of budget mountain bikes and moving towards the cheaper mountain bikes, let’s get underway.